-A large number of water vapour data products have been used in the analyses contributing to the second SPARC (Stratosphere-troposphere Processes And their Role in Climate) water vapour assessment (WAVAS-II; see e.g. Lossow et al., 2017, further publications in preparation).
+- 5 A large number of water vapour data products have contributed to the second SPARC (Stratosphere-troposphere Processes And their Role in Climate) water vapour assessment (WAVAS-II; see e.g. Lossow et al., 2017, further publications in preparation).
 One activity of WAVAS-II was the inter-comparison of the different data sets, including a preliminary earlier version (V4.2.1) of the SCIAMACHY ONPD product.
 The performance of the V4.2.1 product is very similar to the V4.5.2 product described in this manuscript.
-Consequently, in this section comparisons with collocated ACE-FTS (see e.g. Nassar et al., 2005) and MLS (see e.g. Carr et al., 1995; Lambert et al., 2007) data have been the focus of the additional validation.
-In both cases the spatial collocation criterion is 800 km.
-For the ACE-FTS dataset we use only sunset data, as a result the local time difference to the SCIAMACHY data is usually less than one hour.
-For MLS we use a maximum time difference of 9 hours between the MLS and the SCIAMACHY measurements and always take the spatially closest match.
-Overall, this results in 1330 collocations with ACE-FTS data products and almost 35000 collocations with MLS data products between 2004 and 2012.
+We therefore show in this section only two comparisons with collocated ACE-FTS (see e.g. Nassar et al., 2005) - 10 and MLS (see e.g. Carr et al., 1995; Lambert et al., 2007) data as an example.
+In both cases the spatial collocation criterium is 800 km.
+For ACE-FTS we use only sunset data, meaning that the local time difference to the SCIAMACHY data is usually less than one hour.
+For MLS we use a maximum time distance of 9 hours to the SCIAMACHY measurements and always take the closest match.
+This results in 1330 collocations with ACE-FTS and almost 35000 collocations with MLS between 2004 and 2012. - Fig. 3 shows the results of the comparison between the SCIAMACHY ONPD V4.5.2 water vapour profiles and ACE-FTS V3.5 data.
+The MLS results are displayed in Fig. 4.

-Figure 5.
-Same as Fig. 4, but for comparison of retrieved SCIAMACHY H2O profiles with MLS V4.2 data 2004-2012.

-Fig. 4 shows the results of the comparison between the SCIAMACHY ONPD V4.5.2 water vapour profiles and ACE-FTS V3.5 data.
-The MLS results are displayed in Fig. 5.
 The SCIAMACHY water vapour profiles agree with both data sets within less than 5%.
-The SCIAMACHY water vapour VMRs are usually about 2-3% higher than those of ACE-FTS, but (except for the lowest altitudes) typically 2-3% smaller than MLS VMRs.
-A small vertical oscillation of 1-2% amplitude is observed in the differences.
-This is attributed to the SCIAMACHY data and is probably a retrieval artifact which was also seen in the SCIAMACHY ONPD methane and CO2 data (Noël et al., 2016).
-The observed deviations are significantly smaller than the typical error on the data products.
+The SCIAMACHY water vapour VMRs are usually slightly higher than those of ACE-FTS, but (except for the lowest altitudes) typically smaller than MLS VMRs.
+A small vertical oscillation of 1-2% amplitude is visible in the differences; this is caused by the SCIAMACHY data and probably a retrieval artifact which was also seen in the SCIAMACHY ONPD - 20 methane and $CO_2$ data (Noël et al., 2016).
+The observed deviations are within the typical error of the products.